EG Ronda Oil & Gas

 1. Letter Template PDF

 The current Hydrocarbon Code was drafted in 2006 and sets out the regulatory provisions governing the petroleum sector.
-The Hydrocarbon Law is administered and enforced by the Ministry of Mines and Hydrocarbons who adjudicates all decisions, negotiates and signs all contracts between the State and 3rd parties.
+The Hydrocarbon Law is administered and enforced by the Ministry of Hydrocarbons and Mining Development (MHDM) who adjudicates all decisions, negotiates and signs all contracts between the State and 3rd parties.